 Water requirements

-This grass requires 2 inches of water per week if you want to keep it green and growing during the summer months.
-During non-summer months, 1 inch per week would do fine.
+This grass requires 2 inches of water per week to stay green and growing during the summer months.
+During non-summer months, 1 inch per week would be fine.

 The best time to water KBG is in the early morning.

-During drought periods when you have lawn irrigation problems, you can allow this grass to go dormant by watering it 1 inch every 2-3 weeks for it to just be alive and recover when you want it to grow.
+During drought periods when you have lawn irrigation problems, you can allow this grass to go dormant by watering it 1 inch every 2-3 weeks.
+This will keep it alive and allow it to recover when you want it to grow.

 The high water requirement during summer is due to built-up thatch.
-Thatch prevents water from going into the roots of the plant and doesn’t let the water hold, due to which KBG requires frequent watering.
+Thatch prevents water from reaching the plant’s roots and doesn’t let the water hold, so KBG requires frequent watering.

 When do I water my lawn?